Royalty and representatives of the royal family should be addressed with their correct title.

-The full title of the current monarch of Australia is ‘Elizabeth the Second, by the Grace of God Queen of Australia and Her other Realms and Territories, Head of the Commonwealth’.
+The full title of the current monarch of Australia is ‘Charles the Third, by the Grace of God King of Australia and His other Realms and Territories, Head of the Commonwealth’.

-- Next week, the Queen will be visiting Australia.
+- Next week, the King will visit Australia.

-Address letters to the Queen to her private secretary.
+Address letters to the King to his private secretary.

-- To the Private Secretary to Her Majesty The Queen
+- To the Private Secretary to His Majesty The King

 The royal family

-The Queen’s eldest son, Prince Charles, is titled ‘His Royal Highness The Prince of Wales’.
+The King’s elder son, Prince William, is titled ‘His Royal Highness The Prince of Wales’.

-Address letters to Prince Charles to his private secretary.
+Address letters to Prince William to his private secretary.
 You can use the shortened form for ‘His Royal Highness’ in this instance.

 - To the Private Secretary to HRH The Prince of Wales

-Use an initial capital for ‘The’ for the formal titles of the Queen and her immediate family.
+Use an initial capital for ‘The’ for the formal titles of the King and his immediate family.

 - The Princess Royal